Tunestring/m3challenge/README.md

 Traversy Media - https://www.youtube.com/watch?v=duNmhKgtcsI<br>
 W3schools - https://www.w3schools.com/jsref/jsref_random.asp<br>

-And as always, this couldn't have been completed with out the help from fellow classmates!
+And as always, this couldn't have been completed without the help from fellow classmates!
 (Honestly, this is like drinking out of a firehose at this point.)

 ## License